 A stipend is provided for approved agency and congregational field education positions.
 If the congregation or agency is unable to pay the full stipend, the seminary may provide a stipend subsidy.
 However if the student continues for a second year at the same site, the seminary will not subsidize the second year.

 One unit of Clinical Pastoral Education (CPE), which is required by many church traditions for ordination, can fulfill the requirement for two units of Field Education.
 No stipends are paid to students taking CPE.
 However the seminary will pay a local supervision fee for the first unit of CPE.
 If a student chooses to take a unit of CPE outside of Louisville, the seminary will pay the unit/tuition fee of that unit up to the amount of the current local supervision fee for the first unit of CPE.
 The seminary will not pay application or interview fees for CPE taken outside of Louisville.
 (See "Policy on Clinical Pastoral Education

-Louisville Seminary encourages incoming students to postpone field education until their second and third years, to concentrate on academic work the first year.
-However, first-year students may interview for agency positions if they need to actively participate in some form of ministry.
+While not required, some first year students might want to consider an Agency Placement, in order to explore an area of ministry.
+Most students will postpone field education until their second and third years, to concentrate on academic work the first year.
 Congregational placements are reserved for second and third year students who have completed basic biblical and theological courses.